drvinceknight/pfm/_sources/tools-for-mathematics/07-sequences/solutions/main.md

 sym.solveset(a_10_equation, a)
 ```

-We substitute this in to the other equation and solve it for $d$:
+We substitute this into the other equation and solve it for $d$:

 ```{code-cell} ipython3
 sym.solveset(a_40_equation.subs({a: 2400 - 9 * d}), d)